 Power6 Blades Finally Come to Market from IBM

-After something close to six years of waiting, customers who are used to supporting applications on full-blown Power processors from IBM are finally getting an enterprise-grade blade server for Big Blue's BladeCenter chassis.
-As previously divulged by IT Jungle months ago, IBM last week indeed launched the JS22 blade server, which crams two dual-core Power6 processors onto a single board and which supports AIX and Linux.
+After something close to six years of waiting, customers who are used to supporting applications on full-blown Power processors from IBM are finally getting an enterprise-grade blade server for Big Blue’s BladeCenter chassis.
+As previously divulged in this newsletter months ago, IBM last week has indeed launched the JS22 blade server, which crams two dual-core Power6 processors onto a single board and which supports AIX and Linux.
 The JS22 blade will support the i5/OS operating system early in 2008.

 IBM was rumored to be working on two Power6-based BladeCenter machines, one called the JS22 and the other called the JS12.
 A few months ago, I conjectured that the names might mean the JS22 had a single socket with two Power6 cores activated and the JS12, if such a machine existed at all, might have a single socket with one Power6 core turned on.
 As it turns out, the JS22 blade server will provide a lot more oomph than expected, in that it ships with two dual-core Power6 chips, with all four cores running at 4 GHz.
 IBM did not announce a JS12 blade last week, and when I asked about it, Scott Handy, vice president of marketing and strategy for IBM’s Power Systems division, was as quiet as corn growing under the July sun.